callysto/notebook-templates/README.md

 ## Notebook Templates

 Templates contributed here are available in a Jupyter notebook through [`nbtemplate`](https://github.com/callysto/nbplus/tree/master/nbtemplate), one of our notebook extensions.
-With `nbtemplate` installed, click on the <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 512 512"><path d="M96 348h320v36H96zM96 128h320v36H96zM96 200.7h320v35.6H96zM96 275.8h320v35.6H96z"/></svg> icon.
+With `nbtemplate` installed, click on its icon.
 Any templates found in `templateConfig.json` will be displayed, and choosing a notebook template copies its cells into the current notebook.

 Contributions should be added to the `/templates` directory.
 Then, create an entry in `templateConfig.json` to point to the templates source url.
 Each entry must be a JSON object with an `id` and `url` key, at minimum.